matteo-filippini/bananapi/README.md

 *git clone https://github.com/BPI-SINOVOIP/BPI-M4-bsp.git* (banana pi kernel sources and other stuff)

-banana pi gives a docker with all dependecies installed to easly cross compile the kernel, so get the sinovoip docker:
+banana pi gives a docker with all dependecies installed to easly cross compile the kernel, so you can get the sinovoip docker running:
 *docker pull sinovoip/bpi-build-linux-4.4:ubuntu16.04*

-run the docker:
-*sudo docker run -v /media:/media -t -i sinovoip/bpi-build-linux-4.4:ubuntu16.04 /bin/bash*

-before compiling the kernel, coral driver can be added to drivers dir (to compile them as module):
+1) before compiling the kernel, coral driver can be added to drivers dir (to compile them as module):
 download and extract deb package (instructions below) or use the version on this git.
 The version here already includes Makefile and Kconfig I edited to correctly see the module on kernel config menu.
+Put gasket folder, Makefile e Kconfig in /BPI-M4-bsp/linux-rtk/drivers folder

+2) run the docker:
+*sudo docker run -v /media:/media -t -i sinovoip/bpi-build-linux-4.4:ubuntu16.04 /bin/bash*
+I'm working on a secondary hdd I can reach mounting /media on the docker

+3) build and run kernel configuration menu (I don't know if this is really required.
+I configured gasket as module by default so maybe building the configuration is still required to update default configuration).
+Move to /BPI-M4-bsp/ folder and run
+*./build.sh 4* and just exit

+4) Build all bsp packages
+*./build.sh 1*
+and exit from docker

+5) Update SD card with new compiled packages using BPI-tools *Problem: bsp seems to be unable to create a correct BPI-BOOT image,so I'm avoiding to upload that image, pkgs to upload can be selected in /SD/bpi-m4/BPI-m4.conf.
+Original file is here https://github.com/BPI-SINOVOIP/BPI-files/blob/69594603ab8ceb102d77818982897c00c86d6d15/others/for-bpi-tools/conf/board/bpi-m4.conf, edited file in this git)*
+download BPI-tools if you didn't already, edit BPI-M4-bsp/scripts/mk_install_sd.sh, locate *sudo bpi-update -d ${DEVICE}* add *-c bpi-m4.conf*, save and move to /BPI-M4-bsp/ folder then:
+*./build.sh 7* SD device is likely to be in /dev/sdb

 Download coral drivers (from google support):
 1) *apt download gasket-dkms (download the deb package)